Jinishian Memorial Program seeks to break cycles of poverty and despair

 At-risk teenage girls in Lebanon and Istanbul are given the chance for a better life through vocational education and community development programs.
 JMP helped Rita, a teen who lived on the edge of homelessness for most of her life.
 Through guidance and support in counseling and group sessions, she earned a technical college diploma, putting her on the path to a career instead of homelessness.

 JMP is a recognized leader for its economic and development programs in Armenia.
 These programs empower youth to take part in the development of their country, help start-up entrepreneurs succeed and equip people in rural areas to create economic opportunities in their own communities.

 Through God’s grace, local JMP teams help improve the lives of 100,000 people a year.
 During the COVID-19 pandemic, JMP assisted people trying to survive the harshest conditions: an economic collapse in Syria, a recession and an explosion in Lebanon, and a 44-day war in Artsakh.
 JMP swiftly acted to bring much-needed humanitarian aid — while continuing its mission to target the root causes of poverty by supporting our brothers and sisters, so they can live with dignity.

-Eliza Minasyan is executive director of the Jinishian Memorial Program.
+Eliza Minasyan, Executive Director of the Jinishian Memorial Program

 PC(USA) Agencies’ Staff